Diploma in Human Resource Management

 Comprehensive Human Resource Management (HRM) course designed to enhance your HRM career prospects within an organisation.

-This course is validated by The Institute of Commercial Management (ICM).
+This course is validated by Griffith College.
 This course focuses on the development of professional skills; while it does not sit on the national framework, the modules are drawn from Griffith College's suite of QQI-validated degree programmes.

 Why study Human Resource Management at Griffith College?